Wemade hosts G-STAR 2022 on the theme of 'Life is Game'

 'Wemade X G-STAR 2022 Special Page' opens on Nov 10

 SEOUL, South Korea, Nov.
-14, 2022 /PRNewswire/ -- Wemade is hosting B2C and B2B booths at G-STAR 2022 from Nov 17 to 20.
-With the theme of "Life is Game', it will showcase 2 new games and present the WEMIX ecosystem.
+15, 2022 /PRNewswire/ -- Wemade is hosting B2C and B2B booths at G-STAR 2022 from Nov 17 to 20.
+With the theme of 'Life is Game', it will showcase 2 new games and present the WEMIX ecosystem.

 First, the B2C booth will have a stage and a trial zone where users can experience Wemade and WEMIX.